t1ml3arn-userscript-js/Ctrl-Paint-Add-missing-Next-and-Previous-buttons/README.md

 ## For what?

-There are no navigation buttons for some video pages of tutorial series.
+There are no navigation buttons for [https://www.ctrlpaint.com/videos/drawing-shape-contour](some video pages) of tutorial series.
 This script adds missing buttons like Next or Previous.

 ## How does it look?